 Where to sample local dishes in Belgrade

-There are many restaurants in Belgrade and these are the 5 most popular ones for having some local dishes.
-Both atmosphere and food is important and you’ll not be disappointed by our picks.
+There are many excellent restaurants in Belgrade, but these are the 5 most popular ones for having the best local dishes.
+We've considered both atmosphere and food.
+Check out the ones that topped our list!

 1. Radost Fina Kuhinjica